The Do’s and Don’ts of Marketing Your Business for Sale

 Definition of "confidential information."
 To limit sharing of sensitive information, you should give a tight definition of what constitutes confidential information.
 The unauthorized sharing of confidential information needs to be traceable, and thus can’t include protections against verbal information.

 Reverse engineering.
 In some cases, the information you share during marketing can be used by competitors to reverse engineer your products.
 This clause is fairly standard, so if an "interested" party is adamant you delete sections about reverse engineering, include them with caution.
 We rarely see legitimately interested buyers express concern over reverse engineering clauses.

 Don’t invest in unnecessary legal resources as doing so slows down the process and adds to your costs.
 Instead, enable your investment banker to negotiate NDAs on your behalf.

 When approached correctly, the marketing phase of selling your business can be exciting.
 You’ll receive a lot of hard questions, but you’ll also receive a lot of validation as a large list of qualified buyers express interest in your company.

-The best way to ensure success when marketing your business is to involve an experienced investment bank.
-They will help you present your company—a company you’ve spent years building—to the best buyers in the best way.
+A good way to help ensure success when marketing your business is to involve an experienced investment bank.
+They will increase your opportunites to present your company—a company you’ve spent years building—to the best buyers in the best way.